srueegger/rueegger.me/content/en/pages/privacy.md

 ## Hosting

-This website is hosted on a web server.
+This website is hosted by **Cyon GmbH**.
 The hosting provider's operating company may store server log files that may contain the following information:

 - IP address
 - Browser type and version